Michigan Tax Rates - Understanding Local Taxes in Michigan

 Which Cities Tax Income and How Much?

-Right now, 24 cities across Michigan have their income taxes.
+Currently, 24 cities in Michigan impose income taxes.

-Each city plays by the same basic rulebook but sets its own rates.
-They use a two-tier system: residents pay the full rate (typically 1–2.4%), while non-residents working in the city pay half that amount.
-Detroit sits at the top of the scale with a 2.4% resident rate, while most other cities hover around 1%.
+Each city follows a similar framework but sets its own rates, typically employing a two-tier system.
+Residents pay the full rate (usually 1–2.4%), while non-residents working within the city pay half that amount.
+Detroit has the highest rate at 2.4% for residents, with most other cities around 1%.

 The Core Compliance Hurdle

-The basic rule sounds simple but gets messy fast: an employee owes city tax if they either live in a taxing city or physically work in one.
-An employer is required to check both the employee’s home address and work location against those 24 city boundaries.
+The fundamental rule is that an employee owes city tax if they either live in a taxing city or physically work in one.
+Employers must verify both the employee’s home address and work location against the boundaries of these 24 cities.

 Why Geocoding Matters